“Profile of a Woman” by Aristide Maillol

 “Profile of a Woman”

 “Profile of a Woman” is an oil on canvas painting from 1896 by the French artist, Aristide Maillol.
-Though Maillol is known today for his monumental sculptures depicting the female form, he actually started off his art career as a painter before switching completely to three-dimensional works.
+Though Maillol is known today for his monumental sculptures depicting the nude woman form, he started off his art career as a painter before switching completely to three-dimensional works.

 In this piece, Maillol depicts the face of a young woman against a mottled yellow background.
 She is centered towards the left facing the right side of the canvas.
-On the right, the edges of several branches with leaves can be seen, giving an overall balance to the layout of the painting.
-The overall feeling of the piece is decidedly modern, especially for the 1890s when it was painted.
+On the right are the edges of several branches with leaves, giving a balance to the composition of the painting.
+The overall feeling of the piece is decidedly modern, especially for the 1890s when it was made.

-The flatness seen in this piece exhibits similar stylistic elements often found in tapestries, which Maillol initially abandoned painting for.
-Maillol’s paintings were inspired and influenced by the Nabis painters, such as Paul Gauguin and Pierre Puvis de Chavannes, whose stylistic influence can be seen here.
+The flatness in this piece exhibits similar stylistic elements often found in the work of the Nabis painters, such as Paul Gauguin and Pierre Puvis de Chavannes.
+Maillol was inspired and influenced by the Nabis artists, whose stylistic influence can be seen here.

-Profile of a Woman” is currently on display at the Musée Hyacinthe Rigaud in Perpignan, France.
+Profile of a Woman” is currently in the collections of the Musée Hyacinthe Rigaud in Perpignan, France.

 For more on Aristide Maillol, please visit his short biography here.